Here are the most common certifications for VOC levels and what they really tell us about the offgassing and toxicity of the products.

 This certification is made by the industry and is not helpful to me personally.

 Here is my list of carpets that can do better than this.

 Green Seal – Follows CARB (legal limits in California) levels of VOCs.
 More on CARB below.

 For example, on paint, this is between 100-300 g/l (grams per liter) depending on the type of paint.

-This is not a low enough level for people with chemical sensitivities.
+This is not a low enough level for most people with chemical sensitivities.

 OSHA is a Government Guideline – CA OSHA has the strictest government guidelines for VOCs in buildings.
 Here are their limits on VOCs.

 While CARB and OSHA are definitely steps in the right direction, they promote levels of VOCs that will not cause adverse effects in healthy people.

 These levels may not be acceptable for the extremely sensitive.

 CARB – The California Air Resource Board establishes legally allowable levels of VOCs for California (which usually get adopted in any nationally distributed product).